UniversalDependencies/docs/_u-overview/enhanced-syntax.md

 * If one sentence in a corpus has the enhanced graph, then all sentences in the corpus must have it.
 It will facilitate processing of the corpus.
 * While individual enhancement types are optional, once a particular enhancement type is annotated somewhere in the corpus, the authors should annotate it everywhere in the corpus.
 This cannot be checked automatically for some enhancement types, but obviously the user will then assume that non-presence of the annotation in a sentence means that the phenomenon does not occur there.
 * It would be useful if one could recognize from the enhanced relation type what type of enhancement it represents.
 (Some relations may be a result of two enhancement types combined.)
 The Stanford Enhancer does this at least for the controlled subjects (generating `nsubj:xsubj`, `nsubj:pass:xsubj`, `csubj:xsubj`, or `csubj:pass:xsubj` for the new enhanced relation).
-* Besides adding case information to `nmod`, `obl`, `acl`, and `advcl`, the Stanford Enhancer also adds conjunction information to `conj`.
-This is not allowed in the guidelines and thus illegal; however, several UD treebanks already contain it and, arguably, its usefulness can be compared to that of case information.